seanreed1111/sql-recipes/recipes.md

 +--------------------+----------+

 +--------------------+----------+
-From this you can see that no state entered the Union on a Sunday, but that becomes apparent only after you stare at the query result for a while.
+FROM this you can see that no state entered the Union on a Sunday, but that becomes apparent only after you stare at the query result for a while.
 The output would be more easily understood were it sorted into day-of-week order.
 It’s possible to do that by adding an explicit ORDER BY to sort on the numeric day-of-week value, but another way to achieve the same result without ORDER BY is to group by DAYOFWEEK( ) rather than by DAYNAME( ): mysql> SELECT DAYNAME(statehood), COUNT(*)
 -> FROM states GROUP BY DAYOFWEEK(statehood);
 +--------------------+----------+